apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/5-datasets.md

 ## Introduction to `Dataset`s

-[Dataset](/api/python/docs/api/gluon/data/index.html#datasets) objects are used to represent collections of data, and include methods to load and parse the data (that is often stored on disk).
-Gluon has a number of different `Dataset` classes for working with image data straight out-of-the-box, but you'll use the [ArrayDataset](/api/python/docs/api/gluon/data/index.html#mxnet.gluon.data.ArrayDataset) to introduce the idea of a `Dataset`.
+[Dataset](/api/python/docs/api/gluon/data/index.html#datasets) objects are used to represent collections of data, and include methods for loading and parsing the data (often stored on disk).
+Gluon has a number of different `Dataset` classes for working with image data out-of-the-box, but you'll use the [ArrayDataset](/api/python/docs/api/gluon/data/index.html#mxnet.gluon.data.ArrayDataset) to introduce the idea of a `Dataset`.

-You can start by generating random data `X` (with 3 variables) and corresponding random labels `y` to simulate a typical supervised learning task.
-You generate 10 samples and pass them all to the `ArrayDataset`.
+To start, you can generate random data `X`, consisting of 10 samples and 3 features with the corresponding random labels `y` simulating a typical supervised learning task.
+Then you can pass these labels to the `ArrayDataset` method for them become a `Dataset` class.